MikeHopley/ftl-ships-strategy/index.md

 With no special systems or crew, distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 Consider running your pilot to doors during the FTL jump.
+Just remember to send them back!

 ### Balance Mod